 Q: If the children will be leading their education and don’t want to write, how do we strengthen the areas they need to practice?
 How do you manage it when they always choose to do the other option?

-A parent adds by email: I was very worried that without 5 days and a structured curriculum that my son would fall further behind his peers.
+A parent adds by email: I was very worried that without five days and a structured curriculum that my son would fall further behind his peers.
 My son started the year not knowing any of the letters of the alphabet, but he is now reading at a grade 1 level and writing sentences and stories comfortably.
 We got good advice from our Distributed Learning teacher when we were running into challenges.
 She suggested an Inventive writing book.
 This is like a diary the kids write in that has a few rules…no parents are allowed to tell you how to spell anything.
 You get to write about whatever you want.
-He has taken to it and has about 20 pages of writing now!
-On top of that, he’s flown through all his math completing both grade 1 and grade 2 curriculum.
+He has taken to it and has about twenty pages of writing now!
+On top of that, he’s flown through all his math, completing both the grade 1 and grade 2 curriculum.

 A: We spend most of our indoor day outside, even when we have a classroom, Covid or not.
-The doors will stay open, the indoor space is large enough to set up different stations for each kid, the kids have their own stationery kits so we don’t share a lot anyway, and we will have hand sanitizers, masks, and gloves as needed.
-On rainy days outdoors, kids are dressed the way they need to so they don’t require being under a tarp, but we will take turns using the tarp or set up multiple tarps, and spend time running around to stay warm instead of staying in one place.
+The doors will stay open, the indoor space is large enough to set up different stations for each kid, the kids have their own stationery kits, so we don’t share a lot anyway, and we have hand sanitizers, masks, and gloves as needed.
+On rainy days outdoors, kids are dressed the way they need to so they don’t require being under a tarp, but we will take turns using the tarp or set up multiple tarps and spend time running around to stay warm instead of staying in one place.